 At ISP, we recognize the importance of French as the language of our host country and, as such, it plays a key role in school life.
 In Nursery, Pre-Kindergarten and Kindergarten, students have one and a half hours of French per week (two classes of 45 minutes each).
 In Grades 1 to 5, students study approximately four hours of French per week and are split into different ability levels.
 Grades 6 to 10 have a minimum of three hours of French per week, with four different ability levels available.
 Students in these grades may also choose to take additional French in place of a third language, taking them to six hours per week.
 Similarly, advanced or native French speakers can choose to increase their exposure to French in place of a third language, by following a “Cultures et Sociétés” course which investigates French and Francophone culture through language, art and media.
 In Grades 11 and 12, students can take French as an IB Diploma subject, at Higher or Standard Levels, and as a Language Acquisition or Language and Literature course, as appropriate.
 We also offer the option to take a French enrichment course in Grades 11 and 12, for students whose IB DP programme does not include French.

 In our 2016 graduating class, approximately 70% of our Grade 12 students were awarded bilingual diplomas through the IB Diploma Programme.
-This is more than double the worldwide figure of approximately 30%.
+This is almost double the worldwide figure of approximately 30%.